mailpile/gui-o-matic/PROTOCOL.md

         },
     ...

-The `icons` section defines a dictionary of named icons/images.
-The names can be used directly by the `set_status` method, or anywhere an icon path can be provided by using the syntax `icon:NAME` instead.
+The `images` section defines a dictionary of named icons/images.
+The names can be used directly by the `set_status` method, or anywhere an icon path can be provided by using the syntax `image:NAME` instead.

 The only required entry is `normal`.